kyma-project/kyma/docs/serverless/02-01-serverless.md

 5. Based on the ConfigMap, FC creates a Kubernetes Job that triggers the creation of a Function image.

-6. The Job creates a Pod with the Docker image containing the Function definition.
-It also pushes the image to a Docker registry.
+6. The Job creates a Pod which builds the production Docker image based on the Function's definition.
+The Job then pushes this image to a Docker registry.

 7. FC monitors the Job status.
 When the image creation finishes successfully, FC creates a Service CR (KService) that points to the Pod with the image.